Central limit theory for Peaks-over-Threshold partial sums of long memory linear time series: Main results

 \begin{corollary}[Applications to light tails -- deterministic thresholds] Let Assumptions~\ref{asu:coef} and~\ref{asu:f} hold, and suppose that $f_{X_0}(x)= \omega(x) \exp(-|x|^{\beta}/\beta)$ for some $\beta > 0$, where $\omega\in C^1(\RR)$ is a symmetric function satisfying $|x|^{\beta-1}\omega(x)\to 0$ as $x\to 0$, $\omega(x)>0$ for $x$ large enough, and with derivative $\omega'$ either regularly varying at infinity or constant equal to 0 for $|x|$ large enough.
 If $u_n\to\infty$ is such that for some $\delta>0$, $ u_n = (-\beta\log(n)(\kappa_0 + \delta - 1/2 -d)+o(1))^{1/\beta} $, where $\kappa_0$ is defined as in \eqref{eq:kappa_0} with $\alpha=2$, then, as $n\to\infty$,

 and

 \end{corollary} The factor $u_n^{1-\beta}$ allows for interpolation between slowly decaying (e.g., polynomial) and rapidly decaying (e.g., exponential) tails, depending on $\beta$.
 For instance, $\beta=1$ corresponds to Laplace-type tails, while $\beta=2$ gives Gaussian decay.
-The validity of Assumption~\ref{asu:f} remains open for general $\beta>0$, but can be verified for normally distributed innovations, that is, where $\beta=2$.
+The assumptions of Corollary~\ref{cor:light_det} can be verified easily for normally distributed innovations, that is, where $\beta=2$.
 We highlight this special case in the following corollary. \begin{corollary}[Gaussian innovations -- deterministic thresholds] Let the $\varepsilon_t$ be i.i.d.
 Gaussian centered, and suppose that Assumption~\ref{asu:coef} holds.
 If $u_n\to\infty$ is such that for some $\delta>0$, $ u_n = (-2\log(n)(\kappa_0 + \delta - 1/2 -d)+o(1))^{1/2} $, where $\kappa_0$ is defined as in \eqref{eq:kappa_0} with $\alpha = 2$, then, as $n\to\infty$,

 and

 \end{corollary}